Satisfactory Academic Progress

 - Student is eligible for financial aid for the semester in which the appeal was approved.

-- Will maintain eligibility for future semesters if the student meets the terms of the academic plan, or meets the overall SAP standards by the end of the semester.
+- Will maintain eligibility for future semesters if the student meets the terms of the academic plan or meets the overall SAP standards by the end of the semester.

 Regaining financial aid eligibility

-- Complete 67% of attempted credits
+- Complete 67% of attempted cumulative credits.